WHO ARE SOLIDARITY?

 Solidarity is a socialist group with branches across Australia.

 We’re committed to building social movements and the wider left, through throwing ourselves into struggles for social justice, against racism and to strengthen rank-and-file unionism.
-We’re active in the movement for refugee rights, the student movement and the fight for education, the campaign to scrap the NT intervention and as activists in our unions.
+We’re active in the movement for refugee rights, the student movement and the fight for education and as activists in our unions.

 Solidarity is a member of the International Socialist Tendency, a network of socialist groups around the world that shares a common political outlook.